valkey-io/valkey-glide/.github/pull_request_template.md

 Before submitting the PR make sure the following are checked:

-* [ ] This Pull Request is related to one issue.
+* [ ] This Pull Request is related to one issue
-* [ ] Commit message has a detailed description of what changed and why.
+* [ ] Commit messages have a detailed description of functional changes
-* [ ] Tests are added or updated.
+* [ ] Tests are added for all changes
-* [ ] CHANGELOG.md and documentation files are updated.
+* [ ] CHANGELOG.md and documentation are updated
-* [ ] Destination branch is correct - main or release
+* [ ] Destination branch is correct - main or release-1.x

+Upon merging the PR:

-* [ ] Commits will be squashed upon merging.
+* [ ] Commits will be squashed upon merging
+* [ ] All changes to `release` branch have a separate PR to backport